Baby Doe Tabor: Move to Colorado

 In Central City, she quickly found that her husband's reserved temperament was unsuitable for a boisterous frontier mining town, and that he was unable either to manage a mine on his own or to follow his father's instructions on how to do so.
 Rather than see him fail, and enchanted with the possibility of becoming wealthy from mining gold, she helped her husband.
 She often dressed in mining clothes and worked directly in the mine.
 Despite a somewhat relaxed culture in the frontier mining town, those in the highest strata of the city's society considered her behavior and dress scandalous, causing her to be ignored.
 Through both their efforts, the Does did manage to bring up a small amount of gold, but when the vein ran out and a poorly constructed shaft collapsed, Harvey gave up and decided to take a job as a common mucker at another mine.
 He told his wife to stop wearing men's clothing and stay at home.

 At that time, they moved from Central City to Black Hawk to live in a less expensive rooming house.
 Greatly disappointed and disenchanted by the noise and dirt in Black Hawk, Baby Doe began to take walks around the city each day.
 Then aged 23, she may have gained the name "Baby Doe" from the local men watching.
 She lacked domestic skills with which to work and earn money, and she had nothing in common with the women of the town.
 Often, having little to do with her time, she visited the local clothing store, attracted in part by the expensive fabrics.
-She became friendly with the owner of the town's clothing store, Jake Sandelowsky.
+She became friendly with the owner of the town's clothing store, Jake Sandelowsky (Sands).
 At the same time Harvey lost his job, and their marriage began to deteriorate.
 By that time Baby Doe was pregnant.
 Suspecting the child was Jake's, Harvey left her temporarily, and in July 1879, Baby Doe gave birth to a stillborn boy.

 Meanwhile, Harvey's parents, expecting a grandchild, had moved to Colorado to be near the family.
 Disappointed, they severed their ties with the two and moved to Idaho Springs, while Baby Doe followed Harvey to Denver, despite wishing for a divorce from him.
 In Denver, Harvey frequented saloons and brothels.
 After witnessing him with a prostitute, Baby Doe filed for divorce on the grounds of adultery.
-The divorce was quickly granted in March 1880 [footnote needed], but for unknown reasons was not officially recorded until April 1886 [footnote needed].
+The divorce was quickly granted in March 1880, but for unknown reasons was not officially recorded until April 1886 [footnote needed].
 Baby Doe then moved to Leadville, Colorado, almost certainly invited there by Sandelowsky, who changed his name to Sands.
 Alone and without a husband, Baby Doe needed to find a means of financial support quickly.
 Jake Sandelowsky, who opened a store in Leadville and almost certainly wanted to marry her, offered her employment.
 Working at a clothing store, however, was a prospect Baby Doe found dull, boring, and too similar to the life she had left behind in Oshkosh.